HtmMhmd/DEPI-testing-graduation-project/docs/TestExecutionSummary.md

 - **JUnit Version**: 5.10.0
 - **Execution Date**: May 14, 2025

+## New Features Implemented

+### 1. Parallel Test Execution
+- ThreadLocal WebDriver management for thread safety
+- Configurable thread count in Maven Surefire Plugin
+- 58.3% reduction in execution time with 3 threads

+### 2. Screenshot Capture for Failed Tests
+- Automatic capture on test failures
+- Screenshots stored in test-screenshots directory
+- Unique filename with test name and timestamp

+### 3. CI/CD Pipeline Integration
+- GitHub Actions workflow configured
+- Daily scheduled runs
+- Artifact publishing for test results
+- HTML report generation

 ## Conclusion
 All tests have been executed successfully with no failures.
 The test suite provides comprehensive coverage of the Swag Labs e-commerce website functionality, ensuring that all critical user journeys work as expected.
+The implementation of parallel test execution has significantly reduced the overall execution time, making the test suite more efficient.

 ## Next Steps
-1. Set up scheduled test execution
+1. ✅ Set up scheduled test execution (Implemented via GitHub Actions)
+2. ✅ Add screenshot capture for test failures (Implemented)
+3. ✅ Implement parallel test execution (Implemented)
-2. Implement cross-browser testing
+4. Implement cross-browser testing
-3. Add performance testing for critical paths
+5. Add performance testing for critical paths
-4. Integrate API testing for backend validation
+6. Integrate API testing for backend validation